 Query: "Most American people {ATTRIB} in the year [MASK]."
-[1800-2019]
+[1800~2019]

 To reiterate, {TARGET} and {ATTRIB} are technically interchangeable, but here {ATTRIB} was used to conceptually highlight individualism and collectivism as cultural attributes rather than targets.
-While cultural psychologists may have little agreement on which list of words or phrases can best reflect such cultural attributes, phrases that directly and nonarbitrarily indicate individualism and collectivism can be tentatively used in this illustrative study.
-Thus, the {ATTRIB} was replaced with the following 10 pairs of phrases (individualism vs. collectivism):
+While cultural psychologists may have little agreement on which list of words or phrases can best reflect such cultural attributes, phrases that directly and non-arbitrarily indicate individualism and collectivism can be tentatively used in this illustrative study.
+Thus, the {ATTRIB} was replaced with the following ten pairs of phrases (individualism vs. collectivism):

-- 1. {ATTRIB} = "were individualist" versus "were collectivist" - {ATTRIB} = "were individualists" versus "were collectivists" - {ATTRIB} = "were individualistic" versus "were collectivistic" - {ATTRIB} = "valued individualism" versus "valued collectivism" - {ATTRIB} = "embraced individualism" versus "embraced collectivism" - {ATTRIB} = "emphasized individualism" versus "emphasized collectivism" - 7. {ATTRIB} = "advocated for individualism" versus "advocated for collectivism" - 8. {ATTRIB} = "encouraged individualistic behavior" versus "encouraged collectivistic behavior" - {ATTRIB} = "pursued individual goals" versus "fulfilled collective duties" - {ATTRIB} = "pursued individual achievements" versus "fulfilled collective obligations"
+- (1) "were individualist" vs. "were collectivist" - (2) "were individualists" vs. "were collectivists" - (3) "were individualistic" vs. "were collectivistic" - (4) "valued individualism" vs. "valued collectivism" - (5) "embraced individualism" vs. "embraced collectivism" - (6) "emphasized individualism" vs. "emphasized collectivism" - (7) "advocated for individualism" vs. "advocated for collectivism" - (8) "encouraged individualistic behavior" vs. "encouraged collectivistic behavior"

+(9) "pursued individual goals" vs. "fulfilled collective duties"

+(10) "pursued individual achievements" vs. "fulfilled collective obligations"